g3rv4/g3rv4.com/_posts/2018-08-29-bye-bye-betterslack.md

 ---
 Less than 2 days after announcing BetterSlack, I got an email from somebody on Slack's Legal team informing me that the extension was in violation of their Acceptable Use Policy.

 Injecting javascript into their website is a no-no according to them.
-So I unshipped it.
+So I unshipped it (spoiler alert: we worked it out and it's back under a new name).

 <!--more-->